centreon/centreon-plugins/sdks-vmware/README.md

 | `mount` | `packages-centreon/` bind mount | CI (from cache) or local build with `.deb` |
 | `repo` | `packages.centreon.com` apt repo | Ad-hoc build — downloads from stable repo |

+`local` and `mount` copy files directly (no `.deb` download), so there's no packaged version for the image to pick up.
+Pass `--build-arg VERSION=$(cat .version.plugins)` if you want the built image labeled with the repo's current plugins-wide version anyway.

 ## Local build with SDK — from Centreon stable repo

 Downloads the stable `.deb` from the Centreon apt repository.